videolan/x265/doc/reST/cli.rst

 	Parallel mode decision, or distributed mode analysis.
 When enabled the encoder will distribute the analysis work of each CU (merge, inter, intra) across multiple worker threads.
 Only recommended if x265 is not already saturating the CPU cores.
-Currently only supported in RD levels 3 and 4, and is most effective when --rect is enabled.
+In RD levels 3 and 4 it will be most effective if --rect was enabled.
+At RD levels 5 and 6 there is generally always enough work to distribute to warrant the overhead, assuming your CPUs are not already saturated.

+	--pmode will increase utilization without reducing compression efficiency.
+In fact, since the modes are all measured in parallel it makes certain early-outs impractical and thus you usually get slightly better compression when it is enabled (at the expense of not skipping improbable modes).

 	This feature is implicitly disabled when no thread pool is present.

-	--pmode will increase utilization on many core systems without reducing compression efficiency.
-In fact, since the modes are all measured in parallel it makes certain early-outs impractical and thus you usually get slightly better compression when it is enabled (at the expense of not skipping improbable modes).

 	Default disabled